cpfaff/Open-Science-Thesis/README.md

 The Open-Science-Thesis
-[repository](https://github.com/cpfaff/Open-Science-Thesis) contains a LaTeX document which is thought to be forked and used for scientific thesis writing on GitHub.
+[repository](https://github.com/cpfaff/Open-Science-Thesis) contains a LaTeX document scaffold which is thought to be forked and used for scientific thesis writing on GitHub.
 The document combines the typesetting capabilities of LaTeX with the R programming language for statistics, using the [Knitr](http://yihui.name/knitr/) package.
 This combination allows for the creation of executable documents that enhance the reproducibility of your research documents.